ThatGuySam/doesitarm/README.md

 [Do you want to help with M1 testing?](https://github.com/ThatGuySam/doesitarm/issues?q=is%3Aissue+is%3Aopen+label%3A%22Needs+M1+Testing%22+)

 ## Legend
-* ✅ Yes, Full Native Apple Silicon Support
+* ✅ Yes, Native Apple Silicon Support
 * ✳️ Yes, works via Translation or Virtualization
 * ⏹ No, not working at all but support is in development
 * 🚫 No, not yet supported only works on Intel-based Macs